boosterconf/boosterweb/content/info/about/index.md

 ## Practical information for Booster 2022

 ### Where and when
-The conference takes place March 23-25 2022 in Bergen, Norway.
+The conference takes place March 23-25 2022 at [Radisson Blu Bryggen](https://www.radissonhotels.com/en-us/hotels/radisson-blu-bergen) in Bergen, Norway.
 The closest airport is [Bergen Flesland Airport (BGO)](https://avinor.no/en/airport/bergen-airport/).
 To get to the conference from the airport, take the [airport express coach](http://flybussen.no/en).

 #### First registration